denpamusic/PyPlumIO/docs/source/reading.rst

 Reading Examples
 ----------------

-The following example make uses of all available methods to get heating current and target temperatures and device state and outputs it to the terminal.
+The following example makes use of all available methods to get current and target heating temperatures and device state and outputs it to the terminal.

 .. code-block:: python